Al-Murphy/MungeSumstats/README.md

 # Getting started

-See the vignette for use cases of *MungeSumstats*.
+See the vignette for use cases of *MungeSumstats*:

+    browseVignettes("MungeSumstats")

 If you have any problems please do file an issue here on github.